robhz786/api_string/README.md

 # Introduction

+Almost every API contain some functions that receive or return strings.
+Yet, the C++ standard does not provide any good solution to transfer strings across modules boundaries.
+While `std::basic_string` does not have a standard ABI, raw strings and `std::basic_string_view` are not able manage heap allocated memory.

-The purpose of this project is to persuade the addition into C++ Stadard Libraries of a new string class with a standard ABI that could safely cross module boudaries carrying dynamic allocated memory.
+The purpose of this project is to persuade the addition into the C++ Standard Library of a new string type with a standard ABI that could safely cross module boundaries carrying dynamically allocated memory.
+The proposed solution is to use a string type that can reference an immutable array of characters managed by reference counting, just like an `std::shared_ptr<char[]>`.

 The `basic_api_string` class template aims to prove the concept.
-It references an immutable array of characters, whose lifetime is managed through reference count.
 Its notable characteristics are:

-- It has a portable and well specified ABI.
+- Copy constructor is always fast and never throws.
-- Its header file is very fast to compile.
+- Header file is fast to compile.
-- Memory allocated in one module is never deallocated in another.
-- Copy constructor never throws.
-- Small string optimization is supported.
+- It supports small string optimisation.
-- The user can choose (at run-time) to make the `api_string` just reference a string without managing its lifetime.
-This could be used to avoid unnecessary allocation when, for example, constructing an `api_string` from a statically allocated string - a very common case, probably.
+- The user can choose to construct an `api_string` that only reference a string without managing its lifetime.
+After all, why to allocate and copy, if one can just reference a statically allocated string?
+- Can safely cross modules boundaries, because:
+  * It has a specified ABI
+  * Memory allocated in one module is not deallocated in another.

-Since `api_string` primary aims to be suitable to be used in APIs, compilation time is very important, especially because strings tends to be needed everywhere.
-Because of that, you will note some limitations when comparing to `std::string_view` and `std::string`.
+Since `api_string` primary aims to be suitable to be used in APIs, compilation time is critical, especially because strings tend to be needed everywhere.
+Therefore you will note some limitations when comparing it to `std::string_view` and `std::string`.
 For example: no reverse iterator and no possibility to choose a traits class.
-However, the user can simply create a `std::string_view` from an `api_string` object, or use or use some other parts of `std`, in order to get these things.
+However, the user can simply create an `std::string_view` from an `api_string` object, or use or use some other parts of `std`, to achieve the missing functionalities.

 The second purpose of this project is to check whether it is possible to reimplement `std::string` so that it uses the same memory structure of `api_string`.
-The difference is that `std::string` would always keep unique ownership in order to safely provide mutable access to the individual characters.
-This way, after the user finishes the compostion of the `std::string` content, it could be moved into an `api_string` without memory allocation and copy, leaving the original `std::string` object empty.
-After being moved, the content get shared ownership, and lost mutable access.
+The difference is that `std::string` would always keep unique ownership to safely provide mutable access to the individual characters.
+This way, after the user finishes the composition of the `std::string` content, it could be moved into an `api_string` without memory allocation and copy, leaving the original `std::string` object empty.
+After being moved, the content gets shared ownership, and lost mutable access.

-This is actually just the aproach used in so many other popular programming languages...

 ---
 # The headers